vilyapilya/RideReady-Privacy-Policy-/README.md

 **Last updated:** 8/26/2025

-[Your App Name] ("we," "our," or "us") values your privacy.
+Rideready values your privacy.
 This Privacy Policy explains how we collect, use, and protect information when you use our mobile application (the "App").

 ---